christianpohlmann/het_woorden/README.md

 "buitenland" or "ziekenhuis").

 ## Render HTML
-The words can be rendered in HTML by running:
+The words can be rendered in HTML by running from within the html directory:
 ```
 npm run build
 ```